 - All submissions must be submitted via our online submission form below.
 We will not accept mail or email submissions.

-- Winner will be announced in the Fall 2016 Issue, and we will notify everyone of their submission status by mid-August.
+- We will notify everyone of their submission status by mid-August.

 - We do accept simultaneous submissions.
 However, please withdraw your entry or notify us immediately via the Submittable “note function” if a poem is accepted elsewhere.